DamonkceY/carpooling/README.md

 # carpooling_Api
-A laravel and vue js SPA for Car Sharing.
+A laravel Api for Car Sharing.